TimLinCa/MoneyBook/README.md

 If you encounter a CMAKE building error, please make sure the length of the project's path does not exceed 250 characters.

-# kILL Program on specific port
+# kill Program on specific port

 netstat -ano | findstr :<PORT>